 This issue does not enable users to restore or update their device.
 If you’re faced this error, you can read the following guide that talks about 5 measures to fix iPhone firmware not compatible error.
 Try them out; we’re confident one of these measures will help you get rid of the problem.

-How to Fix iPhone Firmware Not Compatible Error
+How to Fix iPhone Firmware File is Not Compatible Error

 Follow the 5 professional tips to fix firmware file not compatible error when you restore your iPhone or iPad with iTunes: